A topic from the subject of Safety Protocols in Chemistry.

 • Wearing appropriate safety gear when handling gas chemicals.

-• Correctly connecting and using gas equipment.
+• Correctly connecting and using gas equipment following manufacturer instructions.

-• Proper storage of gas cylinders.
+• Proper storage and handling of compressed gas cylinders to prevent accidents and injuries.

 Share on: